uhppoted/uhppoted/documentation/uhppoted.conf/uhppoted.conf.md

 # _uhppoted.conf_

-`uhppoted.conf` is the communal configuration file shared by all the `uhppoted` project modules, an example of which can be found [here](uhppoted.conf).
+`uhppoted.conf` is the common configuration file shared by all the `uhppoted` project modules, an example of which can be found [here](uhppoted.conf).

 It comprises the following sections: